-Pi Theta Epsilon (PTE) is a national honor society for occupational therapy students enrolled in professional programs at accredited schools across the U.S. (and alumni can maintain membership).
-Students who meet the eligibility requirements are extended an invitation to join Pi Theta in January of each year.
+Pi Theta Epsilon (PTE) is a national honor society for occupational therapy students enrolled in professional programs at accredited schools across the U.S. Students who meet the eligibility requirements are extended an invitation to apply for Pi Theta membership.

 The Arts Commission is a student group dedicated to promoting the arts in the Washington University medical school community.
 They organize the Coffeehouse Concert Series three times a year, featuring a variety of talented students including soloists, poets, a capella groups like the Histones, and even clowns!
 The Arts Commission also publishes Hippocrene, the School of Medicine’s literary and visual arts magazine, puts on a winter concert for students, faculty and staff of the School of Medicine, and organizes an art show each year.